-Methane emissions from the meat industry are calculated from an estimate of the wastewater output from meat processing, which is based on the total production (kills) from the different producers in the meat industry, consistent with the data reported in the Agriculture sector.
+Methane emissions from the meat industry are calculated from an estimate of the wastewater output from meat processing.
+This estimate is based on the total production (kills) from the different producers in the meat industry, and uses data as far as possible consistent with the data for kills used in the Agriculture sector.

-Poultry processing is calculated separately from other meat processing since its fraction of waste treated in anaerobic ponds and the unit chemical oxygen demand (COD) load are higher than other meat processing (Cardno, unpublished, p 16).
+Poultry processing is calculated separately from other meat processing because its fraction of waste treated in anaerobic ponds and the unit chemical oxygen demand (COD) load are higher than other meat processing (Cardno, unpublished).

 Rendering loads are not separated out in order to simplify the inventory calculations, as there are only a few standalone rendering plants in New Zealand and the rest are combined with meat processing plants.
-So the unit COD load includes rendering operations (Cardno, unpublished, p 16).
+So the unit COD load includes rendering operations (Cardno, unpublished).